Hey Everyone!! This is ALL about Tarkenton and his journey!

 June 10th the doctors decided to try and take the breathing tube out completely and see how he did on just a nasal cannula on room air.
 Which turned out he needed very little of but remained on him.

 June 25th the NICU felt he was doing so well they kicked him out and onto the Peds floor.
-With no oxygen.
+With a wiff of oxygen.

 July 8th We finally went home!!